yoeo/guesslang/docs/typehints.rst

   y: Any = None
   z: int = 0

-  y = x  # Valid: "Any" can be anything z = x  # Valid: "Any" can be anything
+  y = x
+  # OK: "Any" can be anything

+  z = x
+  # OK: "Any" can be anything

 As shown in the last line ``z = x``, ``Any`` should be used with care to avoid hiding mismatched types errors.